 1/2 teaspoon anise oil or 1 teaspoon anise extract

-4 cups all-purpose
+4 cups sifted all-purpose flour

 Line cookie sheets with parchment paper or use the Silicone Baking Mats to prevent the cookies from sticking.
 Avoid insulated cookie sheets as they will cause the Springerle cookies to brown during baking.

 In a large mixing bowl, beat eggs on high speed of your electric mixer until light and fluffy.
 Add sugar, butter, and baking powder; beat at high speed for 15 minutes, scraping sides of bowl occasionally.
 Beat in anise oil or extract.
 Gradually beat in flour until well mixed.

-Springerle Rolling Pin, roll slowly and firmly over the previously rolled dough to make a clear design.
+Using your floured Springerle Rolling Pin, roll slowly and firmly over the previously rolled dough to make a clear design.

 Using a sharp knife, cut cookies apart and trim off outside edges.
 Place cookies on your prepared cookie sheets.

 Roll out scraps of dough and repeat.
 NOTE: Be sure to flour the rolling pin and board before each pressing.
 This will insure the dough will not stick.

 When ready to bake: